#9 Web

 }

-Nice, but the white shimmer is way too much scattered.
-Let's reduce its spread.
+A good start.
+The white shimmer is way too much scattered so let's reduce its spread.

 div {